White-collar boxing: Bouts

 Bouts are usually three 2-minute rounds ("3×2" format), unlike the longer three 3-minute rounds (3×3) in the Amateur Code for men and 4×2 format for women.
 The IWCBA bouts have traditionally been "no decision" draws (ties) in absence of a knock-out, while WWCBA ranking system requires a win–loss decision for all bouts.

 The first large gala events included the Boodles Boxing Ball series attended by Prince Harry as well as the "Hedge Fund Fight Nite" raising over $200,000 for charity both is initially organized/staged by The Real Fight Club.

 In 2005 a purely non-profit black-tie gala at the London Hilton organized by The David Adams Leukaemia Appeal Fund & Mr King with more than 950 black-tie dinner guests raised over £100,000 for The Royal Marsden Hospital Cancer Campaign on the night.
 It was the largest event of its kind until 2013, see below.

 In April 2009 a gala at Suntec Singapore Exhibition and Convention Centre staged by Vanda Promotions had more than 900 black-tie guests.

 On Saturday, 18 July 2009, the Channel Island of Jersey held its first white-collar-boxing event.
 Nine fights were watched by over 600 paying, black-tied guests at the Hotel de France, raising around £15,000 for local charities.

 In 2009, Ultra White Collar Boxing (UWCB) hosted their first event in Derby and soon became the largest company organising events in the UK.
 They hold events in over 110 towns and cities across the UK and have raised over £40,000,000 to date through Ultra Events for charities across the UK since they began fundraising in 2013.
 UWCB organise over 450 events a year with an average of 15,000 people taking part each year.
 In their 10 year history more than 350,000 people have taken part in UWCB events organised across the UK.

 One of the newest names in the industry is Premier White Collar Boxing (PWCB).
-Hosting sold-out shows at glamorous venues, PWCB gives the boxers the opportunity to raise money for a charity of their choice.
+Hosting sold-out shows at venues, PWCB gives the boxers the opportunity to raise money for a charity of their choice.